 Bar Hop in the Uber Cool VisMarkt

 Right across from our hotel; Novotel Mechelen Centrum, was the Vismarkt.
 Set along the canal, this corner of the city was just too cool; a lot more ‘local’, a teeny bit hipster and a gorgeous sun trap crammed with a hotch potch of outdoor terraces.
-Brunch-time coffees at Sister Bean, evening date nights at De Cirque or accidently spending countless hours outside ‘brown cafe’ Bar Popular, slowly checking our way through the excellent beer menu and be-friending other bar-goers; the unexpected sunshine mixed with many beers gave us the warm-fuzzies!
+Brunch-time coffees at Sister Bean, evening date nights at De Cirque or accidentally spending countless hours outside ‘brown cafe’ Bar Popular, slowly checking our way through the excellent beer menu and be-friending other bar-goers; the unexpected sunshine mixed with many beers gave us the warm-fuzzies!

 People Watch in Grote Markt: